kriserickson/aging-coder/src/posts/2025-06-11-experiments-in-supervised-learning-part-2.md

 Finally we output the classification_report and save the model to a file.
 The `classification_report` function computes precision, recall, F1-score, and support for each class in the test set, giving us a detailed view of how well our model performed (see below for more details on this).

-Our first model is very small, clocking in at only 52KB and as we will see below, is only moderately succesful at differentiating between the different classes.
+Our first model is very small, clocking in at only 52KB and as we will see below, is only moderately successful at differentiating between the different classes.
 But it is a start, and in upcoming posts we will improve upon it.

 ### What Does `classification_report` Actually Mean?